Guernsey (Australian rules football)

-A guernsey is a type of shirt worn by Australian rules footballers.
+A guernsey (also called a jumper) is a type of shirt worn by Australian rules footballers.
 It is typically sleeveless, although long sleeves may also be worn.
-The word "jumper" is also used to describe a guernsey.

 The typical guernsey features the player's number on the back, the colours of the player's team, and the team logo.
 Sponsor logos may also appear on the guernsey.
 Unlike sports such as soccer and American football, the surnames of Australian rules footballers do not appear on their shirts (with the exception of International Rules football, which is a hybrid code).
 Australian rules football is unique in referring to the player's shirt as a "guernsey", with most other sports referring to their respective uniforms as a "jersey".
 As an extension of this tradition, the expression "to get a guernsey" is a metaphor for being selected for something or gaining recognition for an achievement.

 History

-Playing a sport that was invented to help keep cricketers fit during the winter months, the first footballers often wore cricket whites during matches with teams distinguished themselves by wearing coloured ribbons and caps.
+The first footballers often wore cricket whites during matches with teams distinguished by wearing coloured ribbons and caps.
 By the 1870s, footballers started to wear more rugged and robust woollen navy jumpers called Guernseys which traced their origins to the Channel Islands off the coast of France.
 It is from this garment that the modern football guernsey takes its name from.